-This area includes Brunswick County, North Carolina, and the primary Snapper Grouper communities are Southport, Oak Island, Holden Beach, Shallotte, and Calabash (Figure 1-3).
-The number of Snapper Grouper permitted vessels with homeports in this area is lower than Central North Carolina, and about half of the vessels have other federal commercial Dolphin-Wahoo, King Mackerel and Spanish Mackerel permits.
-About 20% of the vessels have all three federal charter/headboat permits (South Atlantic Snapper Grouper, Atlantic Dolphin/Wahoo, and Atlantic CMP) as well.
+This area includes New Hanover County and Brunswick County, North Carolina, and the primary Snapper Grouper communities are Wilmington, Southport, Oak Island, Holden Beach, Shallotte, and Calabash (Figure 1-3).
+The number of Snapper Grouper permitted vessels with homeports in this area is similar to Central North Carolina, and about 40% of the vessels have other federal commercial Dolphin-Wahoo, King Mackerel and Spanish Mackerel permits.
+A little over 20% of the vessels have all three federal charter/headboat permits (South Atlantic Snapper Grouper, Atlantic Dolphin/Wahoo, and Atlantic CMP) as well.